 Specify whether the property has had any additions or substantial improvements made.
 If yes, provide a description of the additions and/or improvements and the date those were performed.

-Specify whether current tenants live on the property or any outstanding property leases.
+Specify whether current tenants live on the property or if there are any outstanding property leases.
 If yes, provide the date the lease will expire.

 Affidavit of Title Sample